BongweKE/monty/README.md

 # Future Changes

+- Correct checker errors from alx
+- Find a solution to long line in the header file
 - Automate measurment size of file in case we have long bytecode files instead of using random sizes
 - Correct and follow Valgrind errors in `strtok`